FloridSleeves/RobustAPI/README.md

 # RobustAPI

-The official repo for the arxiv preprint [Can ChatGPT replace StackOverflow?
-A Study on Robustness and Reliability of Large Language Model Code Generation](https://arxiv.org/pdf/2308.10335.pdf).
+The official repo for the paper [Can ChatGPT replace StackOverflow?
+A Study on Robustness and Reliability of Large Language Model Code Generation].

 ![Alt text](image.png)